There are many ways to die. There can be one reason to live and that’s enough for you to go on.

 THE MOVIE POSTER

-I didn’t see the trailer, let alone this poster, before I watched this.
+Before I watched this, I didn’t see the trailer let alone the poster.
 I was completely clueless on what this was all about.
 I just knew that it was written by Bela Padilla.
 I loved her character in 100 Tula Para Kay Stella.
-That’s the sole reason why I agreed to see this.
+It is the sole reason why I agreed to see this.
 I love it when people are more than a pretty face.
 It’s very rare to see actors to be more than what we think they are.

 Looking at it now, the poster gave justice to the ambiance of the movie.
-It looks dark, old and vintage, portraying well the old Manila where it has been shoot.
+It looks dark, old and vintage, portraying well the old Manila where it has been filmed.
 It kinds of give that creepy feeling over it, too.
 Not that it’s really THAT scary.
 Not at all.
 But yeah, you’ll get it after watching.
 SEE?
-I’M TRYING NOT TO SPOIL YOU.
-HAHAHAHAHA!
+I’M TRYING NOT TO SPOIL YOU!

 If you have seen the video of The Making, you will have thought otherwise.
 You will get the gist of the story properly.
 Yes, both attempted to commit suicide, which was taken lightly.
 I also think that they romanticized it in a way.

 This scene, though, broke my heart into a million little pieces.
 Then, it went wrong.
 I was so pissed off.
 It broke the spell.
 Not that I want them dead, but I don’t know???
 They attempted so many times and always failed and they thought it’s funny.
 I’m just???????
 Well, maybe it’s hysteria.
 That happens a lot when you are in your lowest point.

 But as the story progress, you will see the underlying message of the story.
 It was a worthwhile ride.
 You saw in the trailer when Mark said “Parang may nagawa akong tama” [It’s like I did something good].
 It was so heartfelt.
 That one single moment can add to your reasons to live.